MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 #### Cut, Copy & Paste

-You can copy or cut selected nodes and ways, and then paste once or multiple times to a new location.
-Cutting will retain the osm id and version.
+You can copy selected nodes and ways, and then paste once or multiple times to a new location.
+Cutting will retain the osm id and version, thus can only be pasted once.
 To paste long press the location you want to paste to (you will see a cross hair marking the location).
 Then select "Paste" from the menu.

 #### Efficiently Adding Addresses